Basher6079/CDDA-Service-Weapon-Redux/README.md

 ~~The perfect solution would be JSONized auto-recharge effect, but we're still some ways away from it: the enchantment JSOnization project is underway, but its estimates of completion are unknown.~~

 **Basher Edit:** It has an internal charge of 0-100.
-Different shots use different amounts of charge, and it freely recharges about 1 point every 2 seconds.
+Different shots use different amounts of charge, and it freely recharges about 2 points per second.

 # Potential Development